What are internal links on a website?

 In reality, you can rarely create truly evergreen content that doesn’t need maintenance and the occasional update.
 However, regardless of how old your content is, there’s still hope for it.
 Internal links are a great way to bring some life back to your older articles.

-Simply find older content, pieces that do not rank very well any longer, or those that have lost a portion of their traffic.
+Simply find older content, pieces that do not rank very well any longer, or those that have lost a portion of their traffic – all which you can use your SEO monitoring tool to identify.
 Once done, interlink them from relevant articles that are enjoying a healthy share of traffic.
 This way, you’re both referring people between your pages, and you’re improving the odds of ranking your older pages higher up.
+Obviously the pages you link from have to be in the right context, as a random link to an old blog post doesn’t do any good.

 SEO and branding go hand in hand.
 Having strong branding influences how well you rank for your target keywords directly.
 However, you might not have expected that SEO is also a great channel to build your brand from scratch.
 How come?

-While only so many people search exactly for your products or services at any given moment, there are tons of users in the earlier stages of the buyer journey.
+While only so many people search exactly for your products or services at any given moment, there are tons of users in the earlier stages of the customer journey.
 And what are they doing?
-That’s right, they are researching options, reading reviews, watching how-to, and so on.
+That’s right, they are researching options, reading reviews, watching how-to videos, and so on.

 In general, we can summarize all this type of content as “Informational SEO,” – and as the name suggests, we’re not aiming for the purchase right away.
 Instead, this is a more long-term strategy that aims to continuously educate consumers and thus regularly provide new leads.